Table of contents

 What is the difference between sleep apnoea and snoring?

 How does sleep apnoea manifest itself?
 Diagnosing apnoea is not always easy, as symptoms can be varied and subtle.
 Snoring may or may not be related to sleep apnoea.
 It is often due to a partial airway obstruction, but it can also be one of the symptoms of obstructive sleep apnoea (OBS).
 Sometimes patients opt for surgical treatment of snoring without prior diagnosis, which can be a serious mistake.
-This is because after surgery, the most noticeable symptom may disappear, i.e. snoring, While sleep-disordered breathing will continue.
+This is because after surgery, the most noticeable symptom may disappear, i.e. snoring, whilst breathing disturbances during sleep will continue.

 The key difference is that simple snoring is not always associated with periodic respiratory arrest.
 With sleep apnoea, there is a temporary closure of the airway, leading to a drop in blood oxygen levels and brief awakenings.
 The patient often has no memory of these microbursts, However, their consequence is a lack of proper recovery during sleep.